Cho Man-sik

-Cho Man-sik (조만식; 1 February 1883 – possibly October 1950), also known by his art name Godang, was a Korean independence activist.
+Cho Man-sik (조만식; 1 February 1883 – ?), also known by his art name Godang, was a Korean independence activist.

 He became involved in the power struggle that enveloped North Korea in the months following the Japanese surrender after World War II.
 Originally, Cho was supported by the Soviet Union for the eventual rule of North Korea.
 However, due to his opposition to the USA proposed trusteeship, Cho lost Soviet support and was forced from power by the Soviet-backed and pro Soviet communists in the north (a predecessor of the Workers' Party of Korea).

 Placed under house arrest in January 1946, he later disappeared into the North Korean prison system, where confirmed reports of him end.
 He is generally believed to have been executed soon after the start of the Korean War, possibly in October 1950.

 Early life

 Cho was born on 1 February 1883 in Kangsŏ-gun, South P'yŏngan Province, Joseon.
 He was of the Changnyeong Jo clan.
 He was raised and educated in a traditional Confucian style but later converted to Protestantism and became an elder.
 From June 1908 to 1913 Cho moved to Japan to study law in Tokyo at Meiji University.
 It was during his stay in Tokyo that Cho came into contact with Gandhi's ideas of non-violence and self-sufficiency.
 Cho also admired the teachings of Jesus Christ and writings of Leo Tolstoy.
 Cho later used these ideas of non-violent opposition to resist Japanese rule.